amongstar/https-github.com-egonSchiele-grokking_algorithms/errata.markdown

 Full executable python algorithms for Chapter 9 and 10?
 Given the awesome pace of the early chapters I was disappointed that there wasn't any executable code in 9 and 10 :(

+---

+So you started out with a 1680 × 640 farm that needed to be split up.
+But now you need to split up a smaller segment, 640 × 400.
+If you nd the biggest box that will work for this size, that will be the biggest box that will work for the entire farm.
+You just reduced the problem from a 1680 × 640 farm to a 640 × 400 farm!

+I think it's confusing as it's using W X H for 1680 x 640 but H X W for 640 x 400

+So should it not be?

+So you started out with a 1680 × 640 farm that needed to be split up.
+But now you need to split up a smaller segment, 400 × 680.
+If you nd the biggest box that will work for this size, that will be the biggest box that will work for the entire farm.
+You just reduced the problem from a 1680 × 640 farm to a 400 × 680 farm!